muratsercann/DotnetCoreSamples/Dotnetcore/DependencyInjection_2/read.md

 ```

 ### Console Example for DI (Dependency Injection)
-This example create services for dependency Injection.
+This example creates services for dependency Injection.
 And write console log about each service lifetime to see that :
 1. **AddTransient** 	: Always changes
 2. **AddScoped** 		: Changes only with lifetime
 3. **AddSingleton** 	: Always the same